stinkyink/book-publishing-guide/chapter4.markdown

 ## First things first, who are you marketing to?.

-Aimless marketing may as well be money down the drain, and it is absolutely crucial to target the right individuals.
-[Here are a few detailed pointers](ht tp://www.authorhouse.com/AuthorResources/Marketing/Plan/Target.aspx) to help identify and understand your target audience before the marketing process even begins.
+Aimless marketing may as well be money down the drain, and it is absolutely crucial to target the right individuals. <a href="ht tp://www.authorhouse.com/AuthorResources/Marketing/Plan/Target.aspx" rel="external">Here are a few detailed pointers</a> to help identify and understand your target audience before the marketing process even begins.